AdityaUnal/mcpFileEditor/README.md

 # File Editor
 - This is a simple mcp based file editor.
 - You can easily upload the folder you want to work on.
-- Play with the files and folders inside.
+- Play with the files and folders inside
+- When you are bored with one directory, save it or discard it and move on.
 - Follow these steps to run the application.
 It is better to be in a [virtual environment](https://docs.python.org/3/library/venv.html) for this.
 ```shell
 pip install -r requirements.txt